|Style||Dry, Red, Medium Bodied,Rich, Tannic, Fresh|

 |Region||Côtes de Thau, Languedoc, Southern France

-The Baron de Badassière wines come from Picpoul de Pinet, near the coast in the Languedoc.
-The name derives from the Badassière vineyard, situated near the small town of Pomérols.
-In the 18th century, the vineyard belonged to Baron Charles Emmanuel, a colourful character rumoured to be the illegitimate son of King Louis XV.
-The wines are made exclusively for Liberty Wines at the Cave de Pomérols co-operative by New Zealand winemaker Alana McGettigan and consultant Matt Thomson.
+Baron de Badassière is from the Picpoul de Pinet region of the Languedoc, near the coast of the south of France.
+The name of the wine refers to the Badassière vineyard which lies near the small town of Pomérols.
+In the 18th century, the vineyard belonged to Baron Charles Emmanuel, a colourful character who was rumoured to be the illegitimate son of King Louis XV.
+The wines are made exclusively for Liberty Wines by winemaker Marguerite Vasseur and New Zealand consultant Matt Thomson, at the Cave de Pomérols cooperative where the Vignes de L'Eglise range is also produced.

 The Carignan grapes for Baron de Badassière, Carignan were grown in vineyards around Badassière in the Languedoc.
 The vines are located on clay-limestone terraces called "Costières" overlooking the Étang de Thau lagoons.
 They enjoy a Mediterranean climate tempered by maritime influences and a microclimate under the influence of the Étang de Thau.